Frank Bruni: Life and career

 Where You Go Is Not Who You'll Be was published by Grand Central Publishing, an imprint of the Hachette Book Group, in March 2015 and was reissued in an expanded, updated paperback a year later.
 In a review of it in The Washington Post, Wesleyan University President Michael Roth called it "a humane, measured book" with "lessons for a very wide audience indeed."
 In February 2017, Bruni released his first cookbook, written with his Times colleague Jennifer Steinhauer titled A Meatloaf in Every Oven.
 It includes recipes from such prominent chefs as Bobby Flay and April Bloomfield.

 Bruni has also done extensive reporting on religion and is the author, with Elinor Burkett, of A Gospel of Shame: Children, Sexual Abuse and the Catholic Church.
 His freelance work has appeared in several magazines, including Conde Nast Traveler.
 Although he formalized a relationship with CNN in September 2017 and appears on its shows as a commentator about four times a week, he also appears occasionally on Real Time with Bill Maher, and has been a guest on late-night talk shows as well.
 He once served as a guest judge on Top Chef and appeared briefly in the movie Julie & Julia, which was written and directed by his friend Nora Ephron.

-In February 2018, he published a long and unusually personal column for the Times about an affliction that, overnight, robbed him of functional vision in his right eye.
-He described the difficult adjustment to that and what it's like to live with the fear of his left eye being affected, too.
-His memoir, The Beauty of Dusk, published by Simon & Schuster, reflects further on the experience and discusses aging and physical limitations among Baby Boomers who once thought themselves invincible.
+His memoir, The Beauty of Dusk, published by Simon & Schuster, reflects on the experience and discusses aging and physical limitations among Baby Boomers who once thought themselves invincible.

-In September 2018, Bruni's footprint at the Times expanded to include a weekly newsletter that readers can subscribe to for free.
-It arrives in their inboxes midday Wednesday every week.
-It mingles political commentary with cultural riffs and personal reflections.

-Bruni's last regularly scheduled opinion column for The New York Times appeared on June 17, 2021.
+Bruni's last regularly scheduled opinion column for The New York Times appeared on June 17, 2021. and he was awarded the Thomas Wolfe Prize.
+In November 2024, Bruni received the North Carolina Award, the state's highest civilian honor, from governor Roy Cooper.